YueWuHKUST/AniFaceGAN/README.md

 ```
 ./render.sh
 ```
-and the results will be sorted in ./multiview_imgs/.
+and the rendered multiview images and videos will be sorted in ./multiview_imgs/.

 ## To do